anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 To be able to specify for each responder socket individually its supported variations as well as its selection criteria (priority weight), it needs to be represented in DNS-SD as a service instance name with an SRV and TXT RR.
-In BRSKI-PLEDGE {{brski-pledge}} the service instance name is significant as it is what a Registrar-Agent may need to to discover, but in BRSKI and cBRSKI it is merely an artefact of DNS-SD encoding: Unlike typical user-centric DNS-SD use-cases, there are no users that need to make sense of the meaning of the service instance name, for example to know, which printer to to pick.
+In BRSKI-PLEDGE {{brski-pledge}} the service instance name is significant as it is what a Registrar-Agent may need to discover, but in tBRSKI and cBRSKI it is merely an artefact of DNS-SD encoding: Unlike typical user-centric DNS-SD use-cases, there are no users that need to make sense of the meaning of the service instance name, for example to know, which printer to pick.
 Only operators may need to look at them for troubleshooting.
 The choice of instance name (the first component of a service instance name) is hence arbitrary.
 The same is true for the host names used in the DNS-SD records for BRSKI.